vrokad/build-guide/topic/k2c-qli-build-ga/build_with_standalone_commands_unreg.rst

 1. Download Qualcomm Yocto and supporting layers:

    .. note::
       - The ``<manifest release tag>`` for the QIMP SDK build is the same as the BSP build.
-The QIMP SDK layer must be cloned on top of the BSP build.
+Clone the QIMP SDK layer on top of the BSP build.
       - For the latest ``<manifest release tag>``, see the *Build-Critical Release Tags* section in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-240911224732/>`__.

    ::